 MS in Education Insight: Planning Effective Lessons

-Students in Walden’s The Richard W. Riley College of Education and Leadership learn valuable new techniques in their MSEd courses, like how to create effective lesson plans that lead to increased engagement and academic success.
+Students in Walden’s The Richard W. Riley College of Education and Human Sciences learn valuable new techniques in their MSEd courses, like how to create effective lesson plans that lead to increased engagement and academic success.

 There’s always a teacher whose classroom is abuzz with energy, where the discussion is lively and the students are engaged.
 Pursuing a master’s degree in education and learning the latest teaching strategies can help you make sure that classroom is yours.